-How is it possible that our loved dogs can be acting fine, without any signs of disease, and have cancer?
+How is it possible that our dog is acting fine — no signs of disease — and have cancer?

-This is a pretty common scenario, actually.
-Many dog lovers have gone to the vet to have a lump checked out.
-Then, sometimes even on the same day, the news arrives: cancer.
+This is a pretty common question.
+It’s also a common scenario.
+MANY dog lovers have gone to the vet to have a lump checked out, something that doesn’t seem to bother their dog.
+And then, sometimes even on the same day, the news arrives: cancer.

 Whether this is a mast cell tumor, osteosarcoma, lymphosarcoma or some other kind of cancer, the news is horrific.
-There is literally not much that can truly prepare someone.
+There is not much that can truly prepare someone for the shock.

 Another reason acting sick in the wild is detrimental is that a dog could lose its pack position.
 To maintain their status among peers, it is better to be healthy and vigorous.
 Those acting sick lose status.
 Thus they have a strong social penalty for acting ill.